Fortuna Hjørring

 Fortuna Hjørring is a Danish women's football team based in Hjørring, Denmark.
-The club was formed in 1966 and play in green and white.
+The team competes in the A-Liga, the top flight of the Danish Women's Football League.
+The club was founded in 1966 and play in green and white.
 It is one of the most prolific clubs in the Danish A-Liga, having won the league 12 times, tied for most wins alongside rivals Brøndby.
-Their most recent season in the top flight saw Fortuna Hjørring win "The Double", taking home both the league trophy and the Danish Women's Cup.
+The 2024–25 season saw Fortuna Hjørring win "The Double", taking home both the league trophy and the Danish Cup.

 Fortuna are fixtures of the UEFA Women's Champions League, having competed 16 times.
 In the 2009–10 season, they defeated Italian side Bardolino in the round of 32, but lost the round of 16 to eventual finalists Lyon.
 In the 2016–17 season they reached their best result in recent club history, when they made it to the quarter-finals which they lost 0–2 on aggregate to Manchester City.
 Fortuna's biggest European result to date is the 2002–03 UEFA Women's Cup final, where they ultimately lost 1–7 on aggregate to Umeå IK.

+History

+On 6 February 1977 the club was renamed from BK Frem to BK Fortuna.